What You Should Know About Upcoming AI and Automated Employment Tool Rules

 A bias audit requires the hiring company to ensure that the tool provides an impartial evaluation by an independent auditor.
 At a minimum, they will need to test whether the tool can provide a balanced assessment of all candidates.

 But there are other aspects to the law, said Angela Preston, associate general counsel, corporate ethics and compliance at New York-based background check provider Sterling.
-Regulations being passed in the New York area also require candidates to agree to use AI in the hiring process, she said.
+Regulations being passed in the New York area also prohibit the use of such tools unless candidates are notified, she said.

 There's still a lot of questions surrounding the new rule and how employers can ensure their compliance.
 An article published in Harvard Business Review discusses the privacy risks associated with using AI in recruitment.

 "While an employer may not violate any laws in merely discerning an applicant’s personal information, the company may become vulnerable to legal exposure if it makes adverse employment decisions by relying on any protected categories such as one’s place of birth, race, or native language — or based on private information that it does not have the right to consider, such as possible physical illness or mental ailment," the authors wrote.

 UK job search firm Total Jobs analyzed 77,000 job postings on the company's website and found nearly 500,000 instances of gender bias.
 According to their findings, the average job posting had six male-coded or female-coded words.

 While many such biases can be believed to be unintentional, it's no surprise that states are looking into regulations that can help minimize the risks associated with the automated hiring process.

 Related Article: The Impact of AI on Privacy

 The situation is still evolving, and the most important thing leaders, recruiters and HR teams can do is to stay informed and get expert counsel if needed.
 Changes are evidently coming, and compliance is likely to be scrutinized for some time.